 The AC has an air filter that removes dirt, dust, and pollen from the air.
 However, this filter becomes clogged over time, making it difficult for air to pass through.
 As a result, your system has to work harder to cool your home, using more energy.

 Replace the air filter every few months to ensure it doesn’t get clogged.
 A good rule of thumb is to replace it every three months.
 If you have pets, replace the filter more often.
+You can contact the professionals of Custom Filters Direct if you want to buy air filters but do not know the exact size that will fit in your AC.

 Keep Vents Clear